wpzinc/wp-to-buffer/readme.txt

 WordPress to Buffer isn't another WP to Facebook, WP to Twitter or yet another auto posting plugin.

-Our plugin adds your content to your Buffer queue, which is a smart schedule designed to drip feed your content to your Facebook, Twitter, LinkedIn, Pinterest and Instagram social media profiles.
+Our plugin adds your content to your Buffer queue, which is a smart schedule designed to drip feed your content to your Facebook, Twitter, LinkedIn, Google Business and Mastodon social media profiles.

 You can use Buffer's default schedule, or set your own social media automation schedule with days and times that work best for your audience.